jackpmcd/glmgui/README.md

 This version works similarly to the original "glmgui" package and is intended to be straightforward for users familiar with GLM and the prior package version.

-To run the glmGUI run this command:
+To start the glmGUI run this command:

 ```R
 glmgui::glmGUI()
 ```

+It will likely open in another window.

 ---